NordicWayInterchange/interchange/GLOSSARY.md

 Channels do not enforce the constraints of Message Types like Capability-based streams do.

 ## Private channel peer
-A private channel peer is another service provider that can have access to read from the private channel.
+A Private channel peer is another service provider that can have access to read from the private channel.

 ## Bi-queues
 A Bi-queue provides an unfiltered view of all data for a message type produced on a single interchange.
 A Bi-queue